 - Masks are mandatory for dancers over the age of 2years in the communal areas of our facility.

-- Masks may be removed once you have entered the studio.
+- Masks may be removed by dancers under the age of 10 years, once they have entered their designated dance space in the studio.

 - Masks should be stored in a way that protects them.
 Consider a clean container or bag.